-RSSAC002
+RSSAC002 version 2

 RSSAC Advisory on Measurements of the Root Server System

 An Advisory from the ICANN Root Server System Advisory Committee (RSSAC)

-20 November 2014
+17 November 2015

 Preface

 This is an Advisory to the Internet Corporation for Assigned Names and Numbers (ICANN) Board of Directors and the Internet community more broadly from the ICANN Root Server System Advisory Committee (RSSAC).
 In this Advisory, the RSSAC identifies and recommends an initial set of parameters that would be useful to monitor and establish a baseline trend of the root server system.